airvlab/cathsim-phantoms/README.md

-# cathsim-phantoms
+# CathSim Phantoms

-A repository that  offers a collection of phantoms for use in CathSim
+A repository that  offers a collection of phantoms for use in CathSim.
+It makes use of `obj2mjcf` tool from [here](https://github.com/kevinzakka/obj2mjcf).
+For convenience, a bash script was added.